 Fold the strips in half length-wise, press, and then fold the edges in again and press.
 This is just like double fold bias tape, but the waistband does not need to be cut on the bias.

 Before you stitch the ends of the waistband closed, you want to insert your ties.
 I used ribbon, and wrapped a length around my waist, then cut that in half.
 You want to be sure you have enough length of ribbon so that it can wrap to your back or front, and tie easily.
 Insert the ties into the ends of your waistband and stitch closed.
-Reinforce with a tight zig-zag stitch.
+Reinforce so the ties don’t pull out.